(Soccer) Bolt – Case Study (Updated)

 White Board

-Bolt for soccer pickup game notifications started here on a white board outlining some of the problems with current applications.
+Bolt for soccer pickup game notifications started on a white board outlining some of the problems with current applications.
 I wanted to improve and serve the need to make organizing easier.

-Having just received a certificate in Design Sprint 2.0 in September 2022, I decided to apply these techniques to designing and developing my app.
+Having just received a certificate in Design Sprint 2.0 in September 2022, I decided to apply these techniques to designing and developing an app.
 Design sprint is a quick process where user-centered teams tackle design problems.
 Working with expert insights, teams ideate, prototype and test solutions on selected users.
 Google’s design sprint is the framework to map out challenges, explore solutions, pick the best ones, create a prototype and test it.

 Design Sprint Certificate